I know that your golden retriever is precious but that crate in your living room is screaming “I gave up on decorating.”

 #8: DIY Dog Crate End Table With a Wood Frame (The Coziest Hideout Your Golden Will Ever Have)

-Okay, so you know that moment when your golden is sprawled across the living room floor, and her crate looks like an absolute eyesore next to your carefully curated furniture?
-Yeah.
-Mine was sitting right next to my couch looking like a prison cell, and I couldn’t take it anymore.
+As you know, nothing irritates me more than when my golden has sprawled out on the living room floor and her crate is sitting in the corner looking like a prison cell next to my nice furniture.
+Well, mine was sitting right next to my couch looking like a prison cell, and I couldn’t take it anymore.

-This build wraps a standard wire crate inside a solid oak wood frame with a flat-top surface that doubles as an end table.
-The one in the photo uses red oak lumber for the corner posts and a wide plank tabletop — that warm honey tone blends right into a cozy living room.
+This build wraps a wire crate with a solid oak wood frame with a flat-top surface that also serves as an end table.
+The one in the photo uses red oak lumber for the corner posts and a wide plank tabletop.
+The warm honey tone works great in a cozy living room.

 Materials & Tools